voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 ### traceability/require-story-annotation

 Description: Ensures every function declaration has a JSDoc comment with an `@story` annotation referencing the related user story.
-When run with `--fix`, the rule can insert a placeholder `@story` JSDoc comment above missing functions using a default template.
+When run with `--fix`, the rule can insert a placeholder `@story` JSDoc comment above missing functions/methods using a built-in template aligned with Story 008.0.
+The auto-fix behavior is currently limited to this default template; advanced template customization and selective auto-fix toggles (for example, enabling fixes only for certain scopes) are not yet available.

 Options:

 - `scope` (string[], optional) – Controls which function-like node types are required to have @story annotations.
 Allowed values: "FunctionDeclaration", "FunctionExpression", "MethodDefinition", "TSDeclareFunction", "TSMethodSignature".
 Default: ["FunctionDeclaration", "FunctionExpression", "MethodDefinition", "TSDeclareFunction", "TSMethodSignature"].